15 Tips on How to Act Around Someone Who Doesn’t Like You

 When someone doesn’t like you, they might try to show what exactly they despise about you.

 On the contrary, if you think people who don’t like you outnumber people who like you, self-scrutiny won’t hurt.
-Sometimes, people give us a hint if we are being good or bad.
-There might be certain habits or behavior pattern that is not liked by most people.
+Sometimes, people give us a hint if we are good or bad.
+There might be certain habits or behavior patterns that are not liked by most people.

 This can be identified by how many people dislike you.
 If you think the number has been outnumbered by those who like you, self-scrutiny can help you become a better person.